-When my cat first came to us he was abandoned on the steps of our apartment building, covered in his own urine out of fear and shaking from the cold.
+When our cat first came to us, he was abandoned on the steps of our apartment building, covered in his own urine out of fear and shaking from the cold.
 His owners, who had lived under us, had abandoned him when they moved.
-He was one to two years old at the time
+He was one or two years old at the time.

 Having adopted an older cat a few years back who also had kidney failure and taking care of her for nine months, I realized the slow decline that we were facing with our beloved cat.

 You should work with your vet on a plan of action for caring for your cat.
 Some cats can respond well to treatment, and some tend to go down rather quickly regardless of what the owner does.

 If your cat is in the early stages of kidney failure, speak with your vet about: